-At CMC, we provide eye examinations for both adults and children.
+At CM, we provide eye examinations for both adults and children.
 Patients usually look for an eye doctor (ophthalmologist) when they suffer from chronic or acute complications.
 Preventive examinations are also important with patients who do not have any problems but their family health history includes eye-related diseases.
 These can include strabismus (being cross-eyed), amlyopia (lazy eye) and refractive defects with higher diopter values found in relatives of the child.
 In such cases, it is advised that the children are first examined between the ages of 6-12 months.

 It must be stated that people who use contact lenses have to undergo examinations of the anterior segment of the eyes.
 Adults older that 40 should undergo preventive eye examinations primarily as a means of early glaucoma detection.
 In case when glaucoma was present within family medical history, the patient should undergo this examination sooner than that.
 Early diagnosis, detection and effective treatment can prevent irreversible eye damage or loss of sight.
 Last but not least, patients with high blood pressure, diabetes and other complex diseases should undergo regular eye examinations as many of these diseases manifest themselves through various eye-related diagnoses.